 They are big fans of the principle of Managed Decline, rarely seen off-Cam and enjoy the apres-row as much as – and, on some cold February nights, much more than – their actual rowing.

-So – if you fancy the idea of an aquatic Gentlemen’s Keep Fit regime, can meet our strict membership criteria and live anywhere within a thirty-mile radius of Cambridge, get in touch – you have nothing to lose but your illusions.
+So – if you fancy the idea of an aquatic Gentlemen’s Keep Fit regime, can meet our strict membership criteria and live anywhere within a drive-able radius of Cambridge, get in touch – you have nothing to lose but your illusions.